 University of Virginia

-A former University of Virginia lacrosse player convicted in the beating death of his ex-girlfriend is scheduled to learn his sentencing date.
+The appeal of a former University of Virginia lacrosse player convicted in the slaying of his ex-girlfriend is set to be heard this week.

 It’s been more than three years since Cockeysville native Yeardley Love was murdered by her boyfriend at the University of Virginia.
 Now a Baltimore Running Festival team will run in her honor while raising awareness about domestic violence.